victor-aunon/healthcare-dashboard/README.md

 5. [ ] **Present the session notes in a calendar** instead of a list with cards.
 A monthly calendar with highlighted days where you can click and see those notes.
 6. [ ] **Add some type of login and authentication**.
 Even though the backend is mocked, it would be great to have some login page.
 Especially taking into account that the app is basically a backoffice.
 7. [ ] **I18n**.
 Include translations.
+8. [x] Re-organize the backend mocks since it is quite messy now.

 ## Starting the project